-I have recently decided to go back in the process of identifying what I really like to do; what gives me fulfillment and meaning.
+I have recently decided to go back in the process of identifying what I really liked to do; what gives me fulfillment and meaning.

-While the cliche: Follow your passion has helped many people for sure, finding what that passion is to begin with is a journey in a rocky and winding road.
+While the cliche, “follow your passion” has probably helped many people, finding what that passion is to begin with is a rocky road journey in itself.

 Many of us are in this rocky road for years, and I have been in mine for decades.
 This (soon-to-be-over) decade of my life has been shaped by countless crazy twists and turns in my path, simply because I didn’t know what kind of work I would be genuinely happy with.
 It was not completely bad after all, though; I’ve experienced various kinds of work situations and have acquired many transferable skills.
 But while these jobs got me interested in the beginning, I was never really happy.
 I never really valued what I was doing.
 I knew I could do my jobs well but they didn’t matter to me on a personal level.
 That’s the reason why I could leave them easily and move on from one job to the next.